scrapinghub/splash/docs/scripting-element-object.rst

 **Async:** no.

-If x or y coordinate is not provided they will be set to 0 and the click will be triggered on the left-top corner of the element.
-The coordinates can have a negative value which means the click will be triggered outside of the element.
+If x or y coordinate is not provided, they are set to width/2 and height/2 respectively, and the click is triggered on the middle of the element.

+Coordinates can have a negative value which means the click will be triggered outside of the element.

 Mouse events are not propagated immediately, to see consequences of click reflected in page source you must call :ref:`splash-wait`

-Example 1: get width and height of the element, calculate its center and click on it
+Example 1: click inside element, but closer to the top left corner:

 .. code-block:: lua